Katia Costa Demetriou

 - Emotional abuse

 - Passive aggressive behaviour

 - Personality disorders

 - Physical abuse

 - Art therapy/Art psychotherapy

 - Existential therapy

 £40 per session (inclusive of any art materials you choose to use)

 Each session is 50 minutes.

-I practice from a rooms in central Hastings and in the centre of Eastbourne.
-Both consultation rooms are close to train stations, bus routes into the towns, as well as on-street and multi-storey car parking.
+I practice from a room in the centre of Eastbourne, close to the train station, bus routes, as well as on-street and multi-storey car parking.